allisto/allisto/README.md

 Identifying autism early in an infant’s development would benefit the autism field of research by allowing specialists to initiate intervention measures earlier, Sheinkopf said.

 #### Unfortunately there is no way we can detect autism in children using the above mentioned cry analysis technique today.
 All we can do is some MRI scans, which again is not safe for infants.
-They can do small or long term damage to the infant's mental health
+They can do short or long term damage to the infant's mental health

 We created a normal and more subtle way of doing the cry analysis.